 - Remove from heat and allow to come to room temperature.

 - Preheat oven to 375° F.

 - In a separate bowl, sift all dry ingredients from the flour to the salt.

 - In the meantime, take out your fruits from the jar and lay onto a large flat surface( like a large plate) along with the cashews.
 Sprinkle a couple tablespoons of the flour mixture and lightly roll the soaked fruit and chopped cashews in it.

 - In a large bowl, using either a stand mixture or handheld, set to medium speed, whip butter and sugar until light and fluffy, about 3- 5 minutes.

 - Set speed to low and add eggs one at a time, beating a minute or so after each addition.
 When last egg is broken in, set the speed to medium high and beat until you get thick pale yellow ribbons, another 6-8 minutes.
-The batter does become heavier, so after each egg, make sure it is well blended.
+Blend well, after adding each egg.

-- Mix in caramelized sugar syrup, lemon rind, vanilla extract and marmalade.
+- Mix in lemon rind, vanilla extract and marmalade.
 Stir until all ingredients are combined well and the fruit is distributed evenly.

 - Bake for 15 minutes at 375°F.